anishsamant/BlockchainKickstarterApp/importantComments.md

 `$ npm install --save semantic-ui-css`

+`$ npm install --save next-routes`

 <h3>To run the application</h3>

-1. Add {"dev": "next dev"} in the scripts section of package.json
+1. Add `{"dev": "next dev"}` in the scripts section of package.json.
+2. If we have customizations to our `next` application we Add `{"dev": "node server.js"}` instead in the scripts section of package.json.}

-2. Run command:
+3. Run command:
    `$ npm run dev`
-3. Browse to localhost:3000
+4. Browse to localhost:3000

 <h3>Important Notes</h3>